kruschid/typesafe-routes/docs/customization/custom-template-rendering.md

   }
 }, {
-  ...defaultContext, // default context needs to be included renderPath, // this is the custom render function from above });
+  ...defaultContext, // default context needs to be included renderTemplate, // this is the custom render function from above });
 ```